SynisterSage/GolfApp/README.md

 Now that you have successfully run the app, let's make changes!

-Open `App.tsx` in your text editor of choice and make some changes.
+Open `App.tsx` (or `src/app/index.tsx` in this project) in your text editor of choice and make some changes.
 When you save, your app will automatically update and reflect these changes — this is powered by [Fast Refresh](https://reactnative.dev/docs/fast-refresh).

 When you want to forcefully reload, for example to reset the state of your app, you can perform a full reload: